lardapide/lardapide/README.md

 I use the Agda programming language to implement these formalizations in a proof assistant, which helps me verify their correctness.
 My projects often involve Lambda Calculus, Type-Logical Grammars, and building resources for NLP.

 Feel free to reach out!
-You can email me at elisalardapide@gmail.com
+You can email me at elisalardapide (at) gmail (dot) com

 # Projects
 - Semantic System